version-au/vOS/README.md

 This is my first Rainmeter skin so a lot of code was initially borrowed from other skins.
 I still need to get a list together of all the people to thank.

-I have recently added full scaling support so it now looks great on 2k and 4k monitors.
 ## Screenshots

 ![alt text](https://i.imgur.com/RMc2tmY.png)